Capital punishment in the Czech Republic: Abolition of capital punishment

 Soon after the Communist party fell from power in 1989 the new president Václav Havel pushed the abolition of capital punishment through parliament.
 A May 1990 criminal law reform replaced capital punishment with life imprisonment.
 Furthermore, in January 1991 capital punishment became prohibited by the Charter of Fundamental Rights and Freedoms, which became part of the Czechoslovak constitutional law and since the dissolution of Czechoslovakia remains part of the Czech constitutional law.
 The practice became further prohibited when the Czech Republic joined the Council of Europe in 1993 and the European Union in 2004.

 Public opinion

 A 2008 poll found that over 60 percent of those questioned said they thought the death penalty should be reintroduced.
 In 2007 it was 58%.
-However, a 2019 poll shows that support for the death penalty is declining, with 50 percent of Czechs saying they would like the death penalty to be reintroduced, while 41 percent were against the reintroduction.
+However, a 2019 poll showed that support for the death penalty was declining, with 50 percent of Czechs saying they would like the death penalty to be reintroduced, while 41 percent were against the reintroduction.
+A 2023 poll has shown that 51% of Czechs were against the death penalty, 42% supported it and 7% were unsure or undecided.
+A 2025 poll found that 52% of respondents supported the death penalty, 45% opposed it and 3% were undecided, reversing the recent trend of increased opposition to the death penalty.